SkaziBavaria/VBoxVMasService/README.md

 - `ExecutionTimeLimit`: The maximum time allowed for the task to run.
 Default is 365 days/Off.
 - `AllowStartIfOnBatteries`: If set, the task can start even if the system is on battery power.

 These settings are currently hardcoded in the script, but you can modify them directly in the script if you need different values.
+Look for the New-ScheduledTaskSettingsSet command in the script to find and adjust these settings."

 ### Examples:
 1. Start the task at startup: